axibase/atsd/administration/backup.md

 ![](./images/backed-up-files.png)

-Download individual backup files in gzipped XML format by clicking the link in the **Name** column or access the `backup` folder at `/opt/atsd/atsd/backup`.
+Download individual backup files in gzipped XML format by clicking the link in the **Name** column or access the complete `backup` folder at `/opt/atsd/atsd/backup`.

 ## Import Backup Files in Web Interface